Generator coordinate method for transition-state dynamics in nuclear fission: Examples of GOA Hamiltonians

 \subsection{Two crossing channels}

-To understand better the adiabatic treatment, we consider a model in which the adiabatic channels arise from coupling between diabatic ones.
-We start with two diabatic channels that cross as depicted in the lowest diagram in Fig. \ref{configs}.
+To understand better the adiabatic approximation, we consider a model in which the adiabatic channels arise from coupling between diabatic ones.
+We start with two diabatic channels that cross as depicted in graph ``C" in Fig. \ref{configs}.
 The dashed black lines link configurations that have large matrix elements in HF mean field theory; resulting chains are the diabatic paths in the dynamics.
-Adiabatic dynamics arise when one first diagonalizes the Hamiltonian within the subspace at fixed $z_i$.
+Adiabatic dynamics arise when one first diagonalizes the Hamiltonian within the subspace at fixed $q_k$.
 These are indicated by the curved red dotted lines in the Figure.
-The picture of adiabatic channels peaking at the barrier top is unavoidable in transition-channel theory as implemented in Eq.
+The picture of adiabatic channels peaking at the barrier top is unavoidable in transition-state theory as implemented in Eq.
 (1).

-For the Hamiltonian model we add linear potentials to generate the diabatic paths together with a constant interaction between intrinsic states at the same positions $q$.
-The matrix elements for a potential having a constant slope $V_a(x) = v_a x$ are given by \be \bfV_{a i ;a'j} = v_{a} \left(\frac{z_i + z_j}{2}-x_b\right) \bfN_{ij}\delta_{a a'}. \ee Here $a$ and $a'$ label the two diabatic channels.
-The other term to be added to the Hamiltonian is the coupling $h_c$ between intrinsic states of the two diabatic channels.
-We take the coupling as a constant independent of $z$.
-Again invoking factorization hypothesis, the matrix elements are \be \bfH_{ai,a'j} = h_c (1-\delta_{a,a'})N_{ij}. \ee For the numerical example, we take $v_a=\pm 0.5$ in the channels and $h_c = 0.8$ for the coupling.
+For the Hamiltonian model we add linear potentials to generate the diabatic paths together with a constant interaction between configurations states at the same positions $q_k$.
+The matrix elements for a potential having a constant slope $V_a(q) = v_a q$ are given by \be \bfV_{a j ;a k} = v_{a} \left(\frac{q_j+q_k}{2}-q_b\right) \bfN_{jk}\delta_{a a'}. \ee The label $a$ applies to the upward-sloping diabatic channel; the downward-sloping one will be label $b$.
+The other term to be added to the Hamiltonian is the coupling $h_c$ between the configurations of the two diabatic channels.
+We take the coupling as a constant independent of $q_k$.
+Again invoking factorization hypothesis, the nonzero matrix elements are \be \bfH_{aj,b k} = h_c N_{jk}. \ee For the numerical example, we take $v_a=0.5$, $v_b=-0.5$ and $h_c = 0.8$.

 As depicted in Fig. \ref{configs} there are now 4 decay matrices to be added to the Hamiltonian.
-We may assume that final states are all orthogonal, so we can apply the transmission formula Eq. (\ref{datta}) with an incoherent sum over all four combinations $(a,a')\times(b,b')$.
+We assume that all final states are orthogonal to each other, so we can apply the transmission formula Eq. (\ref{datta}) with an incoherent sum over all four combinations $(a1,b1)\rightarrow (aN,bN)$.